alphagov/gov-mailbox-design-history/app/posts/2024-08-08-Digital-post-background.md

 - The mailbox uses [MitID](https://www.mitid.dk/en-gb/) for secure login and identity verification, ensuring that only the intended recipient can access the information
 - Citizens can access Digital Post through various platforms, including the official Digital Post website, Borger.dk, and e-Boks

-As the mailbox was one of the starting points for digitisation it serves a number of core mailbox functions but also uses the mailbox as a platform to solve a number of the interconnected needs as well as additional service journeys.
+As the mailbox was one of the starting points for digitisation it serves a number of core mailbox functions but also uses the mailbox as a platform to solve interconnected needs, including complete service journeys.

 - Statutory requirement for legal documents
 - Forms and transactional services